 With the exception of around the holidays, Bryce Canyon is usually less populated than during the peak season.
 This means you may have parts of the trail to yourself if you hike deep enough into the canyon.
 Regardless of the population, the views alone are worth visiting.
 It is a very unique time to see the hoodoos dusted with snow!

-Due to high elevation, snow is always possible during the winter here.
+Due to high elevation snow is always possible during the winter here.
 The roads and trails may be icy, not every road or trail is open during the winter, and the shuttle service won’t be running.
-You’ll also have to brave the low temperatures!
-If it is snowing your visibility into the canyon will be very limited, which is a bummer if you’re staying on the rim portion.
+You’ll also have to brave the low temperatures.
+If it is snowing then your visibility into the canyon will be very limited, which is a bummer if you’re staying on the rim portion.